 There have been several errors on exam papers this summer.

 Ofqual last week said the series of mistakes was unacceptable and disappointing.

 This latest case involves the marking of course work, known as a "structured task".

 Students have to complete a number of tasks under exam conditions, such as creating websites and databases.

 The course work accounts for 40% of the AS-level.

 It is marked by students' teachers against a guide or "mark scheme" given by the exam body which tells them what they can award marks for.
-The work is then sent to the exam board where a sample from each school is checked.'No excuses'
+The work is then sent to the exam board where a sample from each school is checked.

 Documents seen by the BBC show the exam board accepts there were four mistakes on the marking scheme - though some teachers have said there were as many as six.